COLLEGE OF ARTS & SCIENCES

 ATTENDANCE: Students are expected to attend all classes and earn credit for complete classes and in-class assignments.
 You are allowed two absences (excused or unexcused) without penalty.
 Five absences (excused or unexcused) will result in automatic failure.
 If you do not attend a student conference, you will be considered absent.
 After two absences your final grade for the semester will be reduced as shown.

 Absences Points deducted from final grade

 J&W WITHDRAWAL POLICY:

 It is the student’s responsibility to initiate procedures leading to a formal withdrawal (“W") in order to avoid a failing (“F”) grade.
 To receive a W grade, a student must withdraw prior to March 18, 2022.

 TARDIES: If a student is more than 10 minutes late for class or leaves more than 10 minutes before class is over, they are counted absent for the day.

 ETIQUETTE: Students are expected to respect their classmates’ time and learning environment.
 Therefore, show up for class prepared and on time.
-Turn off all cell phones before entering the classroom.
-THEY SHOULD NOT BE VISIBLE TO ME OR IN YOUR HAND AT ANY TIME.
-Keep them stored away at all times.
-Each time a cell phone disrupts class or a student is caught texting, the entire class will take a pop quiz and the student caught texting will be asked to leave the classroom for the day.
+ALL CELL PHONES SHOULD BE SET TO SILENT BEFORE ENTERING THE CLASSROOM.
+Each time a cell phone disrupts class the entire class will take a pop quiz.
 Also, if a student leaves the classroom to answer a call, they will be counted absent for the day and not allowed back in the classroom that day.
 Other disruptive classroom behavior, defined as anything that would interfere with “an instructor’s ability to conduct the class” or “The ability of other students to profit from the instructional program,” is strictly prohibited.
 This includes texting while the professor is lecturing or during group work when students should be focused on completing the task at hand.

 NO FOOD OR DRINK IN THE CLASSROOM